kitajs/docs/concepts/jsdocs.md

 ### `@internal`

-Marks a route as internal, hiding it from the generated documentation but can still be used in the application.
+Marks a route as internal, hiding it from the generated documentation but still allowing application usage.

 ::: code-group